Supporting and informing the Commission's work

 This is a biography for Cissie Liu

-Cissie has led policies that shape the efficient management and development of existing, and future, energy infrastructure.
-This includes designing mechanisms to ensure price controls can flexibly consider investment needs, driven by fast-evolving policy environments, innovation, and the energy system transition, to meet the needs of consumers and enable a net zero future.
+Cissie has led and advised on implementation of policies that shape the efficient management and development of existing, and future, energy infrastructure to ensure it meets the needs of consumers and enables a net zero future.

-Previously, Cissie has worked in public affairs, advising clients on the impacts of legislative changes in both GB and Canada within the forestry, rail, and energy sectors.
+Previously, Cissie has worked on setting price controls at Ofgem, the economic energy regulator.
+She has also worked in public affairs, advising clients on the impacts of legislative changes in both GB and Canada within the forestry, rail, and energy sectors.
 She holds a Bachelor’s degree in Economics and Politics, and a Master’s degree in Public Policy.

 Subscribe for updates